The European 5G Conference 2024

 Event Overview

-The 2024 edition of The European 5G Conference took place on 30-31 January at the Hotel nhow Brussels Bloom.
-Now in its 8th year, the conference has an established reputation as Brussels’ leading meeting place for discussion on 5G policy.
+The 2025 edition of the European 5G Conference will take place on 28-29 January at the Hotel nhow Brussels Bloom.
+Now in its 9th year, the conference has an established reputation as Brussels’ leading meeting place for discussion on 5G policy.

 Key Themes